Merlin Panohead Modifications to take Canon 5D Mk 2

 USB Control Cable TTL-232R-5V, Single Cable www.ftdichip.com

-The Merlin head stripped and the mounting bracket (left ready to be machined down)
+The Merlin head was stripped and the mounting bracket (left ready to be machined down)

-Detail shot showing dovetail mount and quick release side bolt.
+Detailed shot showing dovetail mount and quick-release side bolt.

 The finished head modifications with M3 bolts fitted.